biko-metro/biko-metro/README.md

 Anyway, thank you for stopping by my profile!

-- ✍🛠🧠 I’m currently working on Neural Networks.
-- 🌱 I’m currently learning `Object Interface Generator/Reader (OIG/OIR)` code.
+- ✍🛠🧠 I’m currently working on neural networks and 🌱 learning `Object Interface Generator/Reader (OIG/OIR)`.